Accredited Investor Definition and Purpose

 An accredited investor is a high net worth person with assets typically exceeding 1 million dollars, and or income of $200,000/year or more in the last two years.
 The specifications for accredited investor status varies by country, and such status is also applied to companies and organizations.
-For example:

 - Other countries have similar specifications, in their own currencies.